-- 1. Permit Not Required.
-In an emergency an operator may construct a pit without a permit to contain fluids, solids, or wastes if an immediate danger to fresh water, public health, or the environment exists. - 2.
-Construction Standards.
-A pit constructed in an emergency shall be constructed, to the extent possible given the emergency, in a manner consistent with the requirements of Section 53 of 19.15.2 NMAC and that prevents the contamination of fresh waters, and protects public health and the environment. - 3.
-Notice.
-The operator shall notify the appropriate district office as soon as possible (if possible before construction begins) of the need for construction of such a pit. - 4.
-Use and Duration.
+1. Permit Not Required.
+In an emergency an operator may construct a pit without a permit to contain fluids, solids, or wastes if an immediate danger to fresh water, public health, or the environment exists.

+2. Construction Standards.
+A pit constructed in an emergency shall be constructed, to the extent possible given the emergency, in a manner that is consistent with the requirements of Section 53 of 19.15.2 NMAC and that prevents the contamination of fresh waters, and protects public health and the environment.

+3. Notice.
+The operator shall notify the appropriate district office as soon as possible (if possible before construction begins) of the need for construction of such a pit.

+4. Use and Duration.
 The pit may be used only for the duration of the emergency.
 If the emergency lasts more than forty-eight (48) hours, the operator must seek approval from the division for continued use of the pit.
-All fluids and solids must be removed within 24 hours after cessation of use unless the division extends that time period. - 5.
-"Emergency Pits."
-Subsection (D) of 19.15.2.53 NMAC shall not be construed to allow construction of so-called "emergency pits," which are pits constructed as a precautionary matter to contain a spill in the event of a release.
-Construction or use of any such pit shall require a permit issued pursuant to Subsection 53 of 19.15.2 NMAC. - E. Drilling Fluids and Cuttings.
-Drilling fluids and drill cuttings contained in any pit or below-grade tank shall be recycled or dried and disposed of in a manner approved by the division and in such a manner as to prevent contamination of fresh water, or danger to public health or the environment.
-The operator shall describe the proposed disposal method in the Application for Permit to Drill or the Sundry Notice. - F. Closure and Restoration.
+All fluids, and solids or wastes must be removed within 24 hours after cessation of use unless the division extends that time period.

+5. "Emergency Pits."
+Subsection (D) of 19.15.2.53 NMAC shall not be construed to allow construction or use of so-called "emergency pits," which are pits constructed as a precautionary matter to contain a spill in the event of a release.
+Construction or use of any such pit shall require a permit issued pursuant to Subsection 53 of 19.15.2 NMAC unless the pit is described in a Spill Prevention, Control and Countermeasure (SPCC) plan required by the United States Environmental Protection Agency, all fluids are removed from the pit within 24 hours, and the operator has filed a notice of the location of the pit with the division.

+E. Drilling Fluids and Drill Cuttings.
+Drilling fluids and drill cuttings contained in any pit or belowgrade tank shall either be recycled or dried and be disposed of in a manner as approved by the division and in such ag manner as to prevent the contamination of fresh water, or danger and protect to public health of and the environment.
+The operator shall describe the proposed disposal method in the Application for Permit to Drill (form C-101) or the Sundry Notices and Reports on Wells (form C-103).

+F. Closure and Restoration.